giarcheuli/docparser/README.md

 ### Logging

-The application automatically generates logs in `docparser.log` with:
+The application automatically generates logs in `docguru.log` with:
 - Project detection and analysis progress
 - AI API interactions and responses
 - Error details and troubleshooting information